MicahCarrick/PHP-PayPal-IPN/README.md

 PHP-PayPal-IPN
 ==============

+__This code is over a decade old and no longer relevant.
+Please consult Paypal developer documentation instead.__

 A PayPal Instant Payment Notification (IPN) class for PHP 5.

 Use the `IpnListener` class in your PHP IPN script to handle the encoding